wjdwls0630/khu_sensor/README.md

 * o_MPR121_BUSY goes Low(0) after finishing reading operation.

-* After receiving 8bits register data from MPR121, the data is stored on o_ADS1292_DATA_OUT.
+* After receiving 8bits register data from MPR121, the data is stored on o_MPR121_DATA_OUT.

 _If you want to obtain more specific information and operation, refer to [Reference](#Reference_mpr121_controller)_

 ---

----
 ### ads1292_controller.v
-ads1292_controller is the module which control ADS1292 chip operation.
+ads1292_controller is the module which controls ADS1292 chip operation.
 It offers Read, Write register operation and Measuring Bio-potential through SPI communication.
+**this module must use in tandem with spi_master.v**

 #### Port Lists